 When you’re just starting out with WordPress, you need to make a major decision: should you use WordPress.org or WordPress.com?
-They have the same name...So it's basically the same thing, right?
+But wait, these websites are for the same product, right?

 They have some fundamental differences.
-And if you’re not familiar with how WordPress works, it can be difficult to figure out which one's which, and which is better for your website needs.
+And if you’re not familiar with how WordPress works, it can be difficult to figure out which one's which.
+And especially which is better for your website needs.

 In this article, I’ll walk you through a head-to-head comparison of WordPress.org vs WordPress.com so you can know which option is right for you.